MyGet/MyGetDocs/Docs.Site/Docs/Reference/MyGet-Enterprise.markdown

 ## SymbolSource

 The SymbolSource page allows configuring integration with [SymbolSource.org](http://www.symbolsource.org).
-Note that You will need a SymbolSource.org [private company](https://www.symbolsource.org/Public/Account/RegisterCompany) in order to be able to link MyGet to SymbolSource.
+Note that you will need a SymbolSource.org [private company](https://www.symbolsource.org/Public/Account/RegisterCompany) in order to be able to link MyGet to SymbolSource.

+User accounts will be synchronized with SymbolSource by leveraging the <i>admin</i> account configured on this page.
+Please do not change the password for this account as it will break synchronization of users and privileges.

 <p class="alert alert-info">
-    <strong>Note:</strong> User accounts will be synchronized with SymbolSource by leveraging the <i>admin</i> account configured on this page.
-Please do not change the password for this account as it will break synchronization of users and privileges.
+    <strong>Note:</strong> SymbolSource support is being deprecated.
+We recommend using the <a href="/docs/reference/symbols">MyGet symbol server</a> instead.
 </p>

-We have a dedicated page available on [working with symbols and SymbolSource](SymbolSource) for your users.

 ## SMTP settings